redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

       instack-deploy-overcloud

-4. You should see `"Overcloud deployed!"` at the end of a successful deployment.
-To verify basic functionality, there is an included script that can be used called `instack-test-overcloud`.
-Run this script to perform a smoke test of your Overcloud.

-      instack-test-overcloud

-5. To further interact with the API services running in the Overcloud using the OpenStack cli tools, you can run the following commands.
+4. To further interact with the API services running in the Overcloud using the OpenStack cli tools, you can run the following commands.

       export TE_DATAFILE=instackenv.json
       source /etc/tripleo/overcloudrc

-# Deploying the Overcloud
+# Deploying the Overcloud via the Tuskar UI

-You can deploy the overcloud **either** through the Horizon web interface using the tuskar plugin **or** via the command line
+You can deploy the overcloud **either** through the Horizon web interface using the tuskar plugin **or** via the tuskar command line

 ### Tuskar Web UI Deployment